 Imported custom properties can be applied directly to the parameters within an Animation Controller, providing a lot of interesting utility without needing to jump into code.

-To do this, all you need to do is create a parameter within your Animation Controller with the same name as your attribute (ie. the long name you gave it in Maya).
+To do this all you need to do is create a parameter within your Animation Controller with the same name as your attribute (ie. the long name you gave it in Maya).

 When your animation plays, the attribute’s value will automatically be applied to your parameter.
 What you do with this power is up to you!

 Thanks a lot for following along.
-I hope this tutorial helped you with your projects.